hackforla/marketing/README.md

 ### Team meetings

-Fridays at 11am PST/ 1pm CST / 2pm EST (see slack channel for details)
+Thursdays at 6pm PST/ 8pm CST / 9pm EST (see slack channel for details)